 To support the study of southern history and promote the use of the collections housed at The University of Alabama, the Frances S. Summersell Center for the Study of the South, in partnership with The University of Alabama Libraries, offers a total of eight fellowships in the amount of $500 each for researchers whose project entails work to be conducted in southern history or southern studies at the W.S.
 Hoole Special Collections Library, the A.S.
 Williams III Americana Collection, or in other University of Alabama collections.

 Applications should include two copies each of the following:

 - One letter of recommendation (which may be sent under separate cover).

 - A description of the research project, no longer than two double-spaced pages, which includes a description of the particular resources to be used during the term of the fellowship.

-Applications must be received by March 30.
-Decisions regarding awards will be made by May 15 and research may be conducted anytime between June 1 of the awarding year and May 31 of the following year.
+The deadline for applications to be received by the Summersell Center is April 1, 2018.
+Decisions regarding awards will be made by May 1, 2018, and research may be conducted anytime between June 1, 2018 and May 31, 2019.

 Academic and non-academic researchers at any stage of their careers are encouraged to apply.